 for Memphis will be laid waste

+and lie in ruins without inhabitant.
 Reference is made to the annual rising of the Nile (45.7-8) on which Egypt’s fertility and strength depended.
 We also hear of Egypt’s world famous skill with medicines (46.11).

 It is worth reading in full to enjoy the poetry with its vivid imagery.

+The prophecy against Egypt ends with some words in prose which echo what Jeremiah prophesied in exile in Egypt, when he buried the stones at the entrance of Pharaoh’s place in Heliopolis.
 I am about to bring punishment on Amon god of Thebes, on Pharaoh, on Egypt and her gods and her kings, and on those who rely on Pharaoh.
 26 I will give them into the hands of those who want to kill them—Nebuchadnezzar king of Babylon and his officers.
-Later, however, Egypt will be inhabited as in times past.[13]
+Later, however, Egypt will be inhabited as in times past.
+Note the words of hope for Egypt.

 Throughout this there are no specific accusations against Egypt, except that its pride, symbolized by the annual rising of the Nile.